bk138/gromit-mpx/README.md

 Undo/redo commands are cumulative.
 For example, sending two undo commands will undo the last two strokes.
 The maximum undo/redo depth is 4 strokes.

+### Setting up multi-pointer

+As its name implies, Gromit-MPX relies on Multi-Pointer-X functionality provided by the XInput2 extension.

+You can create a simple MPX setup via the `xinput` utility:

+    xinput --create-master two # create a second input focus (master) xinput --list # see your master and slave devices and ids xinput --reattach <slave-id> <master-id-of-'two'> # reattach slave

+If you attach a keyboard slave device to the newly created second master, it's hotkey will activate annotation mode for the associated pointer only.
+This way, can use a second pair of input devices to annotate while continuing to work normally with the first pair.

+Alternatively, you can also use the graphical tool [gnome-device-manager] (https://github.com/bk138/gnome-device-manager) to arrange your MPX setup.

 ### Configuration:

 Gromit-MPX is configurable via the file `gromit-mpx.cfg` in the